-Professor Tom Crick MBE
+Professor Tom Crick MBE FLSW

 In the past, I was the Nesta Data Science Fellow (2013-2015), developing approaches to embedding data science capability into government for more effective data-driven policymaking.
-I have previously been a Winston Churchill Memorial Trust Fellow (2015), an HEA National Teaching Fellow (2014), a Fellow of the Software Sustainability Institute (2014) and a Science Media Fellow (2011) with BBC Wales.
-In June 2017, I was appointed MBE in the Queen’s Birthday Honours for “services to computer science and the promotion of computer science education”.
-In September 2013, I co-chaired the Welsh Government’s review of the ICT curriculum and was a member of the Welsh Government’s National Digital Learning Council (2012-2016) and the UK Digital Skills Taskforce (2013-2014).
-In 2016, I chaired the development of a new Digital Competence Framework for all schools in Wales.
-In March 2017, I was announced as the chair of the National Network for Excellence in Science & Technology, a £4m investment by the Welsh Government.
-In May 2018, I was invited to join the expert panel for the Welsh Government’s Review of Digital Innovation and the Future of Work in Wales, to report back in early 2019.
-In November 2018, I was appointed a Commissioner of the National Infrastructure Commission for Wales, to provide independent advice to the Welsh Government on economic and environmental infrastructure investment strategy over a 5-30 year period.
+I have also been a Winston Churchill Memorial Trust Fellow (2015), an HEA National Teaching Fellow (2014), a Fellow of the Software Sustainability Institute (2014) and a Science Media Fellow (2011) with BBC Wales.
+In 2017, I was appointed MBE in the Queen’s Birthday Honours for “services to computer science and the promotion of computer science education”.
+In 2020, I was elected a Fellow of the Learned Society of Wales, the national academy for science and the arts.
+I’m also a Chartered Fellow of the BCS and the IET, and a Distinguished Speaker and Senior Member of the ACM.

+Related to this education policy work, I was also a member of the expert panel for the Welsh Government’s Review of Digital Innovation and the Future of Work in Wales, which published its final report in September 2019.
+In 2018, I was appointed an inaugural Commissioner of the National Infrastructure Commission for Wales, to provide independent advice to the Welsh Government on economic and environmental infrastructure investment strategy over a 5-30 year period.